swissmanu/pattern-matching-with-typescript/README.md

 The duplicated code with different type handling for `Argument` bears huge potential for runtime errors and undiscovered bugs.

 With the pattern matcher from the section before we already know a handy tool to defuse this situation.
-The  `ArgumentPattern` describes all possible *cases* when handle an `Argument` and the `matchArgument` matcher encapsulates the cumbersome code and makes it reusable:
+The  `ArgumentPattern` describes all possible *cases* when handling an `Argument` and the `matchArgument` matcher encapsulates the cumbersome code and makes it reusable:

 ```typescript
 interface ArgumentPattern<T> {